Lemon & Lime, photo by JMorton

 - Alternatively, if you have an ice-cream maker, you can make the sorbet in it without having to blend it during the freezing stages.

 One of the things that I missed about the Philippines is the ritual of having snacks between meals.
-Afternoon snacks called merienda usually means calling to a nearby turo-turo, which sells street-food.
+Morning snacks and afternoon snacks called merienda usually means calling to a nearby turo-turo, which sells street-food.
 You can usually find woks of boiling oil cooking banana cue (caramelised bananas in wooden skewers) camote cue (slices of caramelised sweet potatoes in skewers) and of course turon.
 I love turon the best because of the crispy and sweetened spring wrappers with it.
 Perfectly complement the sweetly delicious succulence of the banana within.

 Below is the recipe.
 Just take care in cooking with deep fat.